ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/service-management-design.md

 # Service management design
 {: #service-management-design}

-The web app multi-zone resiliency pattern uses IBM Cloud services to monitor the health of all the components of the solution, including infrastructure, cloud services, and application as well as operational logs, to detect and correct issues that might affect the availability of the Web Application.
+The web app multi-zone resiliency pattern uses IBM Cloud services to monitor the health of all the components of the solution, including infrastructure, cloud services, and application as well as operational logs, to detect and correct issues that might affect the availability of the web application.

 ## Monitoring design
 {: #smonitoring-design}